logan-gatlin/blog/content/blog/rust-ctrl-flow.md

 Resumable functions are difficult to read and write.
 Rust has an [upcoming feature](https://rust-lang.github.io/rfcs/3513-gen-blocks.html) called `gen` blocks, which are an abstraction for this pattern.
+I still think its important to understand how to write resumable code though.

 ```rust
 let mut generator = gen {
     for x in [0, 1, 2, 3] {